 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 A list of possible web browser can be found here:

-The Foundation combines academic study, intensive English language teaching and study skills to prepare you for entry into the first year of a university degree at Queen's University Business School.
+The International Foundation combines academic study, intensive English language teaching and study skills to prepare you for entry into the first year of a university degree at Queen's University Business School.

 Progress is monitored by continuous assessment of coursework and by the use of class tests.
 The final grade for each unit is based on a mixture of coursework and end-of-course examinations.

 Assessment will be by:

 Successful completion of the International Foundation will guarantee you a place on an undergraduate degree course at Queen's University Belfast.

 Assured progression depends on:

 You need to have completed 12 years of schooling (or the local equivalent to meet the same standard) with good grades.

 For information about country-specific entry requirements please contact us